Recently Updated on June 11th, 2021

 Remember, you can map as many Parserr rules as you need to funnel more information to your Salesforce account.
 You can check out our blog to learn tips on how to extract all sorts of information — from invoice data to PDF text.

-Email to Lead in Salesforce with Zapier
+Email to Lead in Salesforce using the Zapier Integration

 The alternative to using the Salesforce integration is to use Zapier, which is one of the automation tools supported by Parserr.
 Simply head to “Integrations” from your dashboard and use the pre-built automation workflow or “zap” for Salesforce: